bytecodealliance/wasmtime/cranelift/docs/metaref.rst

    constant tables.

-The main driver for this source code generation process is the :file:`meta/build.py` script which is invoked as part of the build process if anything in the :file:`meta` directory has changed since the last build.
+The main driver for this source code generation process is the :file:`lib/cretonne/meta/build.py` script which is invoked as part of the build process if anything in the :file:`lib/cretonne/meta` directory has changed since the last build.

 Settings